browserengineering/book/book/animations.md

 ::: {.further}

-If you look closely at the example in this section, you'll see that the `DrawText` command itself only has a rect with a width of 33 pixels, not the width of the viewport.
-On the other hand, the `SaveLayer` has a width of 774 pixels.
-The reason they differ is that the text is only 33 pixels wide, but the block element that contains it is 774 pixels wide, and the opacity is placed on the block element, not the text.
+If you look closely at the example in this section, you'll see that the `DrawText` command's rect is about 30 pixels wide.
+On the other hand, the `SaveLayer` rect is almost as wide as the viewport.
+The reason they differ is that the text is only about 30 pixels wide, but the block element that contains it is as wide as the available width.

-So does the composited surface need to be 33 pixels wide or 774?
+So does the composited surface need to be 30 pixels wide or the whole viewport?
 In practice you could implement either.
-The algorithm presented in this chapter actually chooses 33 pixels, but real browsers sometimes choose 774 depending on their algorithm.
-Also note that if there was any kind of paint command associated with the block element itself, such as a background color, then the surface would definitely have to be 774 pixels wide.
+The algorithm presented in this chapter ends up with the smaller one but real browsers sometimes choose the larger, depending on their algorithm.
+Also note that if there was any kind of paint command associated with the block element containing the text, such as a background color, then the surface would definitely have to be as wide as the viewport.
 Likewise, if there were multiple inline children, the union of their bounds would contribute to the surface size.

 :::